subhk/SphereTrans.jl/README.md

 # SHTnsKit.jl

-Tools for Spherical Harmonics transformation based on the SHTns C library.
+Tools for Spherical Harmonics transformations based on the SHTns C library.

 ## Wrappers